 Python Infinity Iterator class

 While you create your own iter, you should always be careful with Infinity loops.
-If you forget to raise the error, then you end up in infinity loops.
+If you forget to raise the error, you end up in infinity loops.
 It is a simple example of an infinity iterator object.
 It is the same as above, but we removed the If statement.

 0